Skip to main content

 A Biennial Notice for a children's product, as defined by ORS 431A.253, must be provided using the IC2 High Priority Chemical Data System (HPCDS) by January 31st following the biennial notice period during which the product is sold or offered for sale in Oregon.
 To determine if your company still needs to report, see the table of reporting periods and due dates under Still need to report products sold/offered in Oregon in 2017-2021+?

-For purposes of this rule, the calculation of a HPCCCH's concentration in a given unit/component part within each product category (GS1 'brick') is the HPCCCH's proportion of the mass of a sample of that unit/component part, expressed as parts per million (ppm).
-For given unit/component parts in a particular product category, which contain multiple concentrations of a HPCCCH, the manufacturer must use the highest concentration for the purposes of a biennial notice.
+For purposes of OAR 333-016-2060 Notification Requirements, the calculation of a HPCCCH's concentration in a given unit/component part is the HPCCCH's proportion of the mass of a sample of that unit/component part, expressed as parts per million (ppm).
+De minimis levels, at or above which a product must be reported, may be found at OAR 333-016-2035.

 Has your company reported children's products containing HPCCCH(s) in past, but removed or substituted the HPCCCHs?